mistersingh179/sidekik/notes/step8.md

 > and none of the contact links connect to anything ✅

 ## bugs from chillipaneer on live session

-- auto remove space from pasted in contract address
+- auto remove space from pasted in contract address 🚧
-- no paste in address dropdown
-- address dropdown blur, removes the value
-- the reason I use remix, because I get these functions UI. now i can switch to hardhat.
 - overloaded functions dont work!!! ✅

 ## feedback form austin

-> put last used function on top
 > preserve values ✅
-> show contract address on top
-> re-run a tx

 ## more feedback from slivertongue